 - 1. Graduation from a C.S.W.E. accredited BSW program within seven (7) years of their enrollment in the Social Work program at the University of New England. - 2.
 A minimum 3.0 GPA for their last 60 undergraduate credit hours. - 3.
-A review by the Admissions Committee of course and field work evaluations indicating that the applicant has had the class and field equivalent (560 hours with 1.5 hours weekly supervision by an MSW) of the University of New England School of Social Work foundation year.
-If the student is admitted with less than 600 hours of field equivalency, additional field hours may be required while enrolled in the UNE School of Social Work. - 4.
-The applicant provides evidence of significant experience in the human service field with M.S.W. supervision preferred. - 5.
-The applicant completes all other admissions requirements including the personal statement and references.
+A review by the Admissions Committee of course and field work evaluations indicating that the applicant has had the class and field equivalent (400 hours) of the University of New England School of Social Work foundation year.
+In some circumstances, we may require students to perform additional hours. - 4.
+The applicant provides evidence of significant experience in the human service field with M.S.W. supervision preferred.

+5. The applicant completes all other admissions requirements including the personal statement and references.